Mental Health Facilities Larimer County, CO

 Summitstone Health Partners

-Summitstone Health Partners is one of mental health facilities in Larimer County, Colorado, located at 221 East 29th Street, Suite 101, 80538 zip code.
-Summitstone Health Partners provides outpatient treatment and telemedicine/telehealth.
-Summitstone Health Partners provides individual psychotherapy, couples/family therapy and dialectical behavior therapy to young adults and children / adolescents.
-Summitstone Health Partners also supports people with HIV or AIDS, clients referred from the court/judicial system and people with PTSD.
-Additional services provided at Summitstone Health Partners include suicide prevention services, court-ordered outpatient treatment and case management.
+Summitstone Health Partners is one of mental health facilities in Larimer County, Colorado, located at 1250 North Wilson Avenue, 80537 zip code.
+Summitstone Health Partners provides telemedicine/telehealth and outpatient treatment.
+Summitstone Health Partners provides trauma therapy, dialectical behavior therapy and activity therapy to children / adolescents, adults and seniors 65 or older.
+Summitstone Health Partners also supports patients with eating disorders, people requiring dual diagnosis treatment and people with trauma.
+Additional services provided at Summitstone Health Partners include suicide prevention services, supported housing and case management.

 Learn More